#doitanyway, #freedom, #opportunity, #teens, #whiplash, Find A Way, sunshine & rainbows, Trauma

 Post kids belief, “APPLIED KNOWLEDGE IS POWER.”

 I hate when people expect me to read their mind.
-I’m not a fan of those work emails that are vague, and sent as a blanket to the whole department addressing someone’s mistake (usually mine).
-“Please remember to not have sexual intercourse on your desk.”
-(That was wrong?
-Should I not have done that?)😜
+I’m not a fan of those work emails that are vague, and sent as a blanket to the whole department addressing someone’s mistake (usually mine) or George Costanza.

 Then everyone becomes paranoid, “Did I do that?
 I didn’t know we couldn’t have sex on our desk?!”

-I would prefer my boss to address my screw up personally in 10 words or less; then give me the consequences.
 It sucks at first but I won’t ever make that mistake again.
 Then move on.
 The rules are in the handbook.
 No need to involve everyone.
 Sheesh.

 1.)
 If 2.)
 You.
 3.)
 Want 4.)
 Money 5.)
 You 6.)
 Have.
 7. ) To 8.)
 Do 9.)
-These10.)
+These 10.)
 Chores

 Clear concise consequences stated before the decision.
 There is no “I didn’t know.”

-Now I am aware of the other loopholes that I would have also used with my parents, “You said alcohol!
+Now I am aware of the other loopholes that I would have also used with my parents, “You said no alcohol!
 You didn’t say anything about weed or his moms prescription Xanax.”

 That is where going with your gut and personal values comes in.
 Does it feel wrong?
 Then it probably is.
+Haven’t we all ignored that signal?

 Last summer, we both told our kids that if they are in a situation that feels wrong; call us and we will pick them up…no questions asked.
 If they want to talk about it, they can, when they are ready.
 Also, they also won’t be in trouble for telling the truth.